 Tips on making pie dough

-And for those times you have left-over pie dough you can make my favorite treats, Jelly Roll Pie Tarts.
+And for those times you have left-over pie dough you can make my favorite treat, Jelly Roll Pie Tarts.
+It's worth having leftover dough just to have these tarts.

 ~the crust is buttery and flaky and the fruit is tender and so flavorful ~